mnlipp/osgi-getting-started/SimplestBundle.md

 ---

-[^LB]: OSGi bundles *can* be "passive" components, i.e. contain just some classes and do nothing when started.
-This kind of bundles can be used to make libraries of code available to other bundles.
-However, such bundles must include `Export-Package` entry in `MANIFEST-MF` in order to make the classes from a package available to other bundles.
+[^LB]: At least if you stumbled upon OSGi while searching for a component framework.
+As mentioned before, OSGi bundles are actually just modules, they don't have to be (or contain) "active" components.
+Modules only contain some classes implementing an aspect of functionality (sometimes forming a generally usable library) and usually don't need to be started.
+Bundles that provide modules must have an `Export-Package` entry in `MANIFEST-MF` in order to make the classes from the module available to other bundles.
+We'll come back to that later.